 - Eggplants grow best in loamy soil or sandy loam that is rich in organic matter and well drained.
 Add aged compost or commercial organic planting mix to planting beds ahead of planting and turn the soil to 12 inches (30cm) deep.

 - Eggplants prefer a soil pH of 5.5 to 6.8.
 Perform a soil test ahead of plating to know the soil pH.

 - Warm the soil in advance of planting by laying black plastic over planting beds for two weeks.

 Transplanting Eggplants into the Garden

 - Transplant eggplants into the garden 2 to 3 weeks after the last spring frost.
 Warm soil is essential for young plants to become established.

 - Make a planting hole twice the width of the root ball and half again as deep.
 Moisten the hole before transplanting.

 - Sprinkle a 5-10-5 or 5-10-10 organic fertilizer in the bottom of the hole and cover lightly with aged compost or planting mix.
 Then set the seedling in place.

 - Set eggplant seedlings into the garden at the same depth they are growing in their containers.

 - Firm the soil around the root ball and gently water the plant.
-Create a small basin around the seedling to direct water to roots at watering time.
+Create a small basin around the seedling to direct water to the roots at watering time.

 - Set a stake or small tomato cage in place to support the plant as it grows.
 Eggplants loaded with fruit can tip or fall over; it’s best to support them.

 - Protect young plants with polyethylene row covers if days or nights are cool.
 Lift row covers during warm afternoons so that bees can pollinate plants.

 Container Growing Eggplants

 - Eggplants are easily grown in containers.

 - Grow eggplants in pots at least 12 inches (30cm) across and as deep.
 Choose a smaller growing variety for container growing.

-- Be sure to keep the potting soil just moist through the season.
+- Be sure to keep the potting soil just moist throughout the season.
 Do not let the soil dry out.